kubernetes/enhancements/keps/sig-storage/5541-pvc-last-used-time-status-field/README.md

 ###### Does enabling the feature change any default behavior?

-Yes, all PVCs will start to contain the new `LastUsedTime` status field.
-This field however is only updated when a PVC transitions from being in use to not in use.
-The field is not read by any other Kubernetes component for any purposes and so, existing workflows that do not explicitly read this field would remain unaffected.
+No. The field is not read by any other Kubernetes component for any purposes and so, existing workflows that do not explicitly read this field would remain unaffected.
+The field also is not available on existing PVCs after enabling the feature, until it transitions from being in use to not in use, which is when the value is populated with the timestamp.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?